-Birmingham Wellness Center 219 Elm St, Birmingham, MI48009 Birmingham Wellness Center is a chiropractic group based out of Birmingham.
-Serving the city and neighboring…More communities, their physicians offer multiple treatment methods and techniques for issues related to joints and muscles as well as nutritional counseling and massage therapy services.
+Birmingham Wellness Center 219 Elm St, Birmingham, MI48009 Birmingham Wellness Center is a Chiropractic group based out of Birmingham.
+Serving the city and neighboring…More communities, their physicians offer multiple treatment methods and techniques for issues related to joints and muscles as well as Paleo/Primal Nutritional Counseling and Massage Therapy services.

 Chiropractors on staff include Dr. Jennifer Turnbull Bonde, Dr. Amy Olson, and Dr. Dana Mosure

 Be Well of Birmingham 750 S Old Woodward Ave, Birmingham, MI48009 Located on South Old Woodward Avenue, Be Well Of Birmingham is a wellness center founded by Kristina Dukic, Rosemary…More Batanjski, M.D. and Milica Dobrich, M.D.
 The center's staff offers chiropractic care, massage, personal training, naturopathic medicine, acupuncture, craniosacral therapy, smoking cessation therapy, nutritional counseling and yoga instruction services.
 Call Be Well of Birmingham during regular business hours for appointment information.